softwaresaved/2020-04-30-ramp-swc/prerequisites.md

 There may be a short delay whilst the installer operates.
 You can then follow the prompts to install the Apple command line development tools.

-On Mac OS X 10.6 Snow Leoapard, Mac OS X 10.7 Lion and 10.8 Mountain Lion, download and open the [Git installer image](http://downloads.sourceforge.net/project/git-osx-installer/git-2.3.5-intel-universal-snow-leopard.dmg?r=http%3A%2F%2Fsourceforge.net%2Fprojects%2Fgit-osx-installer%2Ffiles%2F&ts=1441637770&use_mirror=kent).
+On Mac OS X 10.6 Snow Leopard, Mac OS X 10.7 Lion and 10.8 Mountain Lion, download and open the [Git installer image](http://downloads.sourceforge.net/project/git-osx-installer/git-2.3.5-intel-universal-snow-leopard.dmg?r=http%3A%2F%2Fsourceforge.net%2Fprojects%2Fgit-osx-installer%2Ffiles%2F&ts=1441637770&use_mirror=kent).
 Double click the `.pkg` file and follow the instructions.

 If you intend to use an earlier version of Mac OS X, please contact us before the event.